sampnorris/disco-coding-challenge/ReadMe.md

 # Frontend Coding Challenge

-The excercise is to create a Redux app for The Art Institute of Chicago, this app displays a gallary of artworks from (their api)[https://api.artic.edu/docs/#collections].
+The excercise is to create a Redux app for The Art Institute of Chicago, this app displays a gallary of artworks from [their api](https://api.artic.edu/docs/#collections).

 As the purpose pf this exercise is to test frontend proficiency, particularly in the areas of state management, routing, and API integration.
 Below I've outlined my approach.